SaparovPetr/mdWords/indispensable - незаменимый.md

 - **Past Simple:** The doctor's quick thinking saved his life and proved indispensable.
 - **Past Continuous:** We were planning the event when a key member became unavailable, making her contributions indispensable.
 - **Past Perfect:** By the time I arrived, they had already finished the project, with her skills proving indispensable.

-I haven't included any personal comments or paraphrased the term "indispensable."
-I hope this information is helpful!